-Per Section H, paragraph 5 of the Balancing and Settlement Code ('the Code') the objective of the BSC Audit is to 'provide assurance (to such level as the Panel considers appropriate) that the provisions of the Code and Code Subsidiary Documents in relation to Settlement have been complied with in the Audit Year'.
-The detailed BSC requirements for the BSC Audit are provided in Appendix 2 of this document.
+Per Section H, subsection 5 of the Balancing and Settlement Code ('the Code') the objective of the BSC Audit is to 'provide assurance (to such level as the Panel considers appropriate) that the provisions of the Code and Code Subsidiary Documents in relation to Settlement have been complied with in the Audit Year'.
+The detailed BSC requirements for the BSC Audit and assumptions made are provided in Appendix 2 of this document.

 The provisions of the Code and Code Subsidiary Documents in relation to Settlement over which the Panel requires assurance are agreed annually and recorded in the 'BSC Audit Scope'.
-The latest BSC Audit Scope for the BSC Year '1 April 2022 to 31 March 2023' is published on Elexon's website.
+The latest BSC Audit Scope for the BSC Year '1 April 2023 to 31 March 2024' will be published on Elexon's website.